The documentation you're currently reading is for version 3.0.1. Click here to view documentation for the latest stable version.

-Workflow Designer is launched from the main Extreme Workflow Composer Web UI.
-First login to https://YOUR_HOST_IP/.
+Launch Workflow Designer from the main Extreme Workflow Composer Web UI.
+First login to your Extreme Workflow Composer system at https://YOUR_HOST_IP/.
 You can launch Designer in two different ways - either by creating a new workflow, or by editing an existing workflow:

 From the Web UI, click on the “Actions” button at the top of the screen.
 From there, click the round “+” button at the bottom center of the screen: